MACNICA-CLAVIS-NV/abandoned_object_detection/README.md

 # exit
 ```

-Then restat the abandoned_object_detection application again.
+Then restat the abandoned_object_detection application.

 Licenses
 --------